meanthai/translation-machine/README.md

 # Translation Machine Application for CS115
 This is a neural machine translation (NMT) application that translates text between English and Vietnamese (and vice versa).
+The core of the model is based on the Transformer architecture, as introduced in the "Attention Is All You Need" paper.

+Unlike many implementations that rely on pre-built modules or pretrained models, this project reimplements the full Transformer architecture from scratch, including:

+* Multi-layer Encoder and Decoder stacks

+* Multi-Head Attention mechanisms

+* Positional Encoding, Layer Normalization, and Residual Connections

-The transformer model was trained from scratch using an existing dataset and implements a full translation pipeline, including preprocessing, tokenization, model training, and inference.
+The model was trained from scratch on an existing English-Vietnamese dataset and includes a complete translation pipeline: from data preprocessing and tokenization to training and inference.

 ✨ Features
 * 🔁 Bidirectional translation: English ↔ Vietnamese